 Optimising Your Website Performance

-So how can you quickly improve your site to avoid any performance penalties?
-There are plenty free services on offer that can give you a reasonable indication of your site’s current performance, including GTMetrix.com, http://yslow.org/ and https://developers.google.com/speed/pagespeed/.
+So, how can you quickly improve your site to avoid any performance penalties?
+There are plenty of free services that can give you a reasonable indication of your site’s current performance, including GTMetrix, Yslow and developers.google.com/speed/pagespeed/.
 Once you’ve determined if your page speed needs improving, there a number of avenues to explore.
-Perhaps the easiest option is to compress all of your site’s text and image content, which can provide a larger-than-expected boost to page speed.
-If this solution does not quite provide the necessary performance you could change your hosting provide or even employ a content delivery network.
+Perhaps the easiest option is to compress all of your site’s text and image content, which can provide a larger than expected boost to page speed.
+If this solution does not quite provide the necessary performance, you could change your hosting provider or even employ a content delivery network.

 Whatever you end up doing, it's important that performance improvements are applied throughout your site, as inconsistent page speeds can lead to brand distrust.
 It’s all well and good wowing your visitors with a lightning-quick home page but if an e-commerce page doesn’t represent the same attention to user experience, potential customers have a right to be wary.

 For more digital top tips, follow us on Twitter @cantarus